ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

 It is common practice in Ansible AWS modules to have a `purge_tags` parameter that defaults to true.

-The `purge_tags` parameter means that existing tags will be deleted if they are not specified in by the Ansible playbook.
+The `purge_tags` parameter means that existing tags will be deleted if they are not specified by the Ansible task.

 There is a helper function `compare_aws_tags` to ease dealing with tags.
 It can compare two dicts and return the tags to set and the tags to delete.
 See the Helper function section below for more